Changissnz/nu_merchant_principal/README.md

-To walk with pride is to walk with confidence, an analogy that designates compatibility of pride with confidence, as if them two were meant to be, until the world ends.
+To walk with pride is to walk with confidence, an analogy that designates compatibility of pride with confidence, as if them two were meant to be until the world ends.
 Confidence has a statistical measure for it, although the measure is still numerically based, leading to the possibility of protests against the measure's use as true representation of confidence.
+Confidence is a predictive motivator.
+Behaviors are modified, farfetched possibilities then but now the ideal set as the objective, and other effects of cognitive changes are present with the elevation of confidence.